 Usually, I really like to wander the streets without necessarily a route in mind.
 Unfortunately, in Fez I found it very difficult, as the chances of getting lost vastly outweigh the chance of having a good time!!

 So whenever possible stick to the main streets and avoid any small perpendicular alleys.
 It often ends up in a dead end anyway.

 Two of the main streets are Talaa Sghira and Talaa Kbira.
-Both will more or less lead you to the most touristic places such as the tanneries and are lined up with lovely artisanal shops.
+Both will more or less lead you to the most tourist places such as the tanneries and are lined up with lovely artisanal shops.

-Generally speaking, stay where there is an abundance of shops and people and you should survive Fez medina.
+Generally speaking, stay where there is an abundance of shops and people and you should survive Fez Medina.

 2. FEZ MEDINA IS A BOWL

 Fez’s Medina is built like a bowl.
 This means that whenever you are taking streets that are going down, you are going deeper and deeper towards the center of the Medina.
-On the other hand, if you are going upwards, you will likely end up at one of the outer gate.
+On the other hand, if you are going upwards, you will likely end up at one of the outer gates.
 So in case of doubt, if you need to get out, follow one of the main streets, going up and you should definitely survive in Fez Medina !